trufae/aiblog/src/WinCdbNull-en.md

 [0x18000b790]>
 ```

-But... who's calling that? let's run some analysis and check the xrefs:
+But... who's calling that?
+Let's run some analysis and check the xrefs:

 ```
 [0x18000b790]> /r $$